neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

  {
-    "title": "This goes in the title bar of the HTML page", "heading": "This is the heading at the top of the page", "table_aria_label": "This is a caption for the main table, used by screenreaders only: should be something like Maple Leaf Timetable", "for_rpa": "If this is present, the timetable will be credited as being made for RPA" "output_filename": "special",
+    "title": "This goes in the title bar of the HTML page", "heading": "This is the heading at the top of the page", "aria_label": "This is a short name for the page, like 'Maple Leaf'; will be used to generate aria-label values for page landmarks for screenreaders.
+You SHOULD include this.
+Note underscore, not hyphen.", "table_aria_label": "This is a caption for the main table, used by screenreaders only.
+Usually you can let the program generate it from aria_label.
+Note underscore, not hyphen.", "for_rpa": "If this is present, the timetable will be credited as being made for RPA" "output_filename": "special",
     "reference_date": "20220528",